amircybersec/testlab/README.md

 ### First experiment

 The first experiment is setup to break attempts to do domain name resolution over TCP (TCP RESET attack only applied to TCP connections).
-The following comand performs a name resolution using the resolver 8.8.8.8.
-We setup the experiment such that the attacker (/reset_attack/main.py) sniffs the traffic on the device interface, and whenever a packet is sent to 8.8.8.8 it will craft a new packet pretending to be from 8.8.8.8 and sending it to dig client.
+The following command performs a name resolution using the resolver 8.8.8.8.
+We setup the experiment such that the attacker (/reset_attack/main.py) sniffs the traffic on the device interface, and when a packet is sent to 8.8.8.8, it will craft a new packet (pretending to be from 8.8.8.8) to dig client.

 ```
 dig @8.8.8.8 google.com +tcp